3 First-Class Chinese Learning Resources and A Pets Journal During School Closure

 When my kids are using these 3 resources on their daily schedule, I am almost completely uninvolved.
 That is at least one hour of uninterrupted time each day that the kids are learning Chinese and I am free of both kids duty and working-mother guilt!

 2. An interactive E-book App, Ellabook 咿啦看书.
 Since last August, we have been using the Ellabook App on the iPad to give the boys more exposure to Chinese children’s books, especially when they were always on the go.
 Now that we are mostly staying at home, Ellabook is still their favorite Chinese reading time.
 I have searched and experienced a number of E-book Apps over the years with my boys.
 Ellabook is the one E-book App that my children stick to and ask to read with.
 Ellabook has 1000+ E-books in its library, many of them award-winners from around the world.
 The books are slightly animated and interactive through a touch-screen.

 Please read my other blog about detailed comparison of several major Chinese Children's E-book Apps on the Market, as well as an in-depth review about the Ellabook App.

-This Summer, with an exclusive offer from JoJo, parents can get 45-day free access to Ellabook’s over 1000 E-books in simplified Chinese.
+With an exclusive offer from JoJo, parents can get $8 off Ellabook's annual subscription, obtaining access to Ellabook’s over 1000 E-books in simplified Chinese.

 My boys love the Interactive e-books on the Ellabook App.
 This E-book, Freedom in Congo Square, is a poetic, non-fiction story about a little-known piece of African American history in New Orleans, a 2017 Caldecott Honor winner.